Notes for AKCP firmware upgrade version SP476, released 29 June 2018

 Below are links for the older firmware updates.
 Apply the firmware that applies to your model from below and then try to update to the most current (at the top.)

-How to Update the Firmsware on SensorHawk and SecurityHawk Base Units
+How to Update the Firmware on sensorProbe and securityProbe Base Units

-To update the firmware of the SensorHawk and SecurityHawk base units, proceed as follows:
+To update the firmware of the sensorProbe and securityProbe base units, proceed as follows:

-With the .zip file downloaded, extract its contents to a folder on your computer.
+1.)Download the .zip file and extract its contents to a folder on your computer.
 The extracted folder should include the following files:

 IPSet5.6.6.exe – this is the program that will load the firmware onto the sensorProbe